-To establish our virtual college at roughly the number shown by the average of the five universities ranked 23-27 in US News, we estimate
+We establish our fictitious college of engineering at roughly the average of the five universities ranked 23-27 in US News.
+These form our MEDIUM estimate.
+LOW and HIGH estimates are created based on the variance among the five colleges ranked 23-27.